cablesquirrel/chicken_water_controller/README.md

 - Syslog to remote server for logging
 - NTP to ensure accurate time in the absence of a RTC
 - MicroCRON for scheduling operation of the drain and fill procedure
-- Hardware interrups from the button pushes to stop in-progress operations
+- Hardware interrupts from the button pushes to stop in-progress operations

 ## 📚 Theory of operation

 Upon device power-up, it will attempt to connect to the configured WiFi SSID after waiting 1 full second for the devices radio to interface to come up.
-If unable to connecto to WiFi within 30 seconds, the device will reset and start the process over.
+If unable to connect to WiFi within 30 seconds, the device will reset and start the process over.

 The device now checks to make sure required Python packages are installed and installs them using uPIP if